Crypto Wallets: What You Need to Know in 2022

 This is also why choosing the right cryptocurrency wallet is crucial.
 It determines where and how your private key is stored.

-Using cryptocurrency wallets
+Using crypto wallets

 There are many different kinds of cryptocurrency wallets which all have differences in how they are being setup and used.

-Setting up a cryptocurrency wallet
+Setting up a crypto wallet

 Some wallets, especially those on the web, are set up only by providing a username and password.